prysmaticlabs/documentation/docs/contribute/contribution-guidelines.md

     CGO_CFLAGS="-O2 -D__BLST_PORTABLE__"

-It is particulary useful when running tests / debug in your IDE without using bazel.
+It is particulary useful when running tests / debug in your IDE without using Bazel.

 See the [next section](#building-and-testing-prysm-with-bazel) for instructions on testing with prysm.